Shark Class is comprised of 23 pupils in Year 4,5 and 6, who love a challenge and take pride in the work that they produce.

-Teaching of Year 4,5 and 6 is shared between Mrs Saunders (Monday and Tuesday) and Miss Jackson (Wednesday- Friday).
-Shark Class are also supported by our SEND TA's, Miss Shaw and Mrs Alexander.
+Teaching of Year 4,5 and 6 is shared between Miss White (Monday, Tuesday and Wednesday) and Miss Wright (Thursday and Friday).
+Shark Class are also supported by our SEND TA, Miss Shaw.
 Miss Shaw is also our school reading intervention leader, and carries out this role across each afternoon in school.

 All children in Shark Class take ownership of their termly English and Maths targets and are working with great care to attain these.
 We use our displays in the classroom to showcase the fantastic work completed by the children and to build, set and review targets over the year.
 This year, we have themed our target display around growth, and find that this helps the children to focus and actively participate in progressing towards meeting their targets.